That Was Me: Latin American Individuals and Identities in Medicine

 “I’ve had physicians say, ‘What are you doing here?
 Why are you telling me what to do?
 You’re female.
 You’re from México,’ because I don’t introduce myself as a trained physician,” Dalia VanderZee affirms.

-VanderZee practiced medicine in Mexico before moving to the United States and now works as an administrator at Stanford.
+VanderZee practiced medicine in Mexico before moving to the United States and now works as an administrative division director at Stanford.
 Despite being in the Department of Medicine, she still is greeted with disbelief when she brings up her experience as a physician.

 “What?
 You?
 From México?” people ask her, to which she replies, “Yes.
 Sure.
 Me.”